webmappsrl/geobox/README.md

 4. Use of data by end users

-## TODO: General info on geobox2 local INSTALL
+## General info on geobox instances INSTALLATION
+In order to user the geobox commands all the geobox instances should be installed in the same directory.
+Exapmle: /Users/Name/geobox

 ## Aliases and GLOBAL shell variable
 In order to simplify in a local develop environment the access to different docker cointainers download this repository and add aliases script to your shell configuration file (eg. .zshrc)